 The itinerary is planned in advance and the day starts with us all meeting at a particular bus station to begin our magical mystery tour to some of the finest pubs in in South Devon.
 All of the journeys are by public transport and include the occasional train journey when we venture off ‘our patch.’
 For those of us who qualify the bus pass is very much to the fore and we enjoy reminding our younger journeymen of the £ we are saving.
 As you can imagine this is much appreciated.

 Each month, usually a Wednesday around the middle of the month, we choose an area and a range of pubs to grace with our company.
 Don’t worry about the exact date as we always publish the social in What’s Brewing and on this website's Diary.
 Sometimes we concentrate on a town and other times, especially in the summer months we visit areas such as the Teign Valley, the South Hams and other idyllic areas of our beautiful county.
-(Please see the article below from the latest News & Brews about one of our days out this summer.)

 We are fairly well known to the landlords and receive a warm welcome; sometimes a bowl of chips and a great deal of banter ensues.

 The memories of these wonderful days revolve around the countryside, the great pubs, and landlords and of course the beer.
 We all remember to score the beers don’t we?
 The abiding memory is however of the fun we all have and many a time I have arrived home and promptly gone to sleep in the chair!

 Please come and join us and we especially welcome our friends from other branches who will be made to feel just one of the gang.

 13 th June Midweek crawl - ‘ beers by the seaside’ ( or beers in the pub in the rain).